Toots Deville: Personal life and career

 She was adopted and her birth name and family is unknown.
 She stated her birth family was of Pima descent.
-Her adoptive parents named her Susan Berle, and they were a wealthy Jewish couple from South Carolina; Harriet (née Harrison 1916-1987) and Maurice Berle (1916-2005).
+Her adoptive parents, Harriet (1916–1987) and Maurice Berle (born Berinsky; 1916–2005), were a wealthy Jewish couple from South Carolina, and named her Susan Berle.
 She was an only child and her parents later divorced.
-Her adoptive father's last name was originally "Berlinsky" which he shortened to "Berle".
-His father was Philip Berlinsky, an immigrant from Poland that started the Berle Apparel Group, which still operates today.
+Her paternal father was Philip Berlinsky, an immigrant from Poland that started the Berle Apparel Group, which still operates today.

 Little is known about where her stage name "Toots" came from.
 Her family moved to Stamford, Connecticut.
 She attended Dolan Middle School in Stamford, and ran away from home to New York City, and became addicted to drugs.
 Her parents sent her to therapy and rehab, and eventually she was sent to boarding school at Windsor Mountain in Massachusetts.
 She dropped out of school and became pregnant at age 18 in 1968 by a man named Brian, with whom she had her son Sean.
 She was also briefly married to a man named Robert Martin during this time.
 Growing up she was influenced by artists like Édith Piaf and The Ronettes.

 She met musician Willy Deville as a child while living in Stamford in the late 60s.
 They were separated when she was sent to boarding school, but they reconnected and later married in 1971 in Stamford.
 Willy's birth name was William Borsey, and he adopted her son and gave him his name, Sean Borsey.
 The couple then moved to New York City, living in the East Village, where the punk rock music scene was in full swing with clubs like the Fillmore East and CBGB.
 Mink DeVille became the house band for CBGB from 1975 to 1978, where Toots was seen often.
 The two had matching black panther tattoos on their shoulders.
 Toots posed for Mink Deville's Le Chat Bleu album cover in 1980.
 Some of the band's early songs mention a woman named "Sue" that was inspired by Toots.
 Toots is credited for managing her husband's early music career and influencing the punk rock era of music.
 She would go on tour with Mink DeVille in Europe, and is credited with creating their stage costumes.
 She was known for her outlandish behavior and drug use.
 She was very protective of her husband and various media reports stated how she would pull out knives on women if they flirted with him.
 Toots had jet black hair she would keep often in a beehive hairstyle, and had a nose ring and tattoos, which was still uncommon in the early 1970s.
 She posed as a model for rock magazines like Creem.
 Since her death some have compared her to Amy Winehouse.